scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 .. image:: ../images/reserved-capacity-units.png
     :alt: Reserved Capacity

 This graph shows the difference between reserved capacity (dotted line) and consumed capacity (orange line).
 The difference between the two represents both wasted resources and a buffer to prevent throttling.
 If your application’s throughput is predictable and you value cost control, reserved capacity remains a viable option.
-However, this leads to over-provisioning, which can be costly, as you are still paying for the reserved capacity even if you are not using it.
+However, this leads to over-provisioning, which can be costly.
+You are still paying for the reserved capacity even if you are not using it.

 Assuming a baseline of 300,000 writes/sec and a peak of 450,000 writes/sec for 3 hours a day, the `estimate for this workload on DynamoDB <https://calculator.scylladb.com/?pricing=provisioned&storageGB=512&itemSizeB=1024&tableClass=standard&ratio=50&baselineReads=0&baselineWrites=300000&peakReads=0&peakWrites=450000&peakDurationReads=0&peakDurationWrites=3&reserved=100&readConst=100>`_ is around **$450,000 upfront plus $36,935/month** in Provisioned + Reserved capacity mode.